LIFE IN BRITAIN IN THE 21st CENTURY

 British Society in the 21st Century

 In the 21st century people in Britain enjoyed a higher standard of living than ever before in history.
 In 1998 only 27% of the population had a mobile phone.
 By 2008 79% of the population did.
+By 2018 the figure had risen to 95%.
+In 2001 25% of households in Britain had a dishwasher.
+By 2018 the figure had risen to 49%.
 However the prosperity was not shared by all.
 In the 2010s some people used food banks.

-Meanwhile the internet had a great affect on life in Britain.
+Meanwhile the internet had a great effect on life in Britain.
 In 1998 less than 10% of households in Britain had access to the internet.
 By 2006 the majority of households (57%) did.
-By 2012 80% of households had access to the internet.
+By 2019 93% of households had access to the internet.
 Emails and social networking sites made it easier for people to keep in touch with each other.
 Banking online became common.
-Shopping online also became popular.
-Playing games online also became popular.
-Meanwhile in the 2000s a number game called sudoku became popular in Britain.
+Shopping online became popular.
+So did Playing games online.

 Medicine in the 21st Century

 In the early 21st century medicine made rapid progress.
-New types of transplant were performed.
+New types of transplants were performed.
 In 2005 the first face transplant took place.
-Then in 2011 the first leg transplant was carried out.
-Finally in 2012 the first womb transplant was carried out.
+Then in 2011, the first leg transplant was carried out.
+Then in 2012, the first womb transplant was carried out.
 Life expectancy was also higher than ever before.
-In 2011 it stood at 78 for a man and 82 for a woman.
+In 2015 it stood at 79 for a man and 83 for a woman.
 (In 1971 it was only 68 for a man and 72 for a woman).

 Daily life in the Middle Ages